anki-geo/ultimate-geography/README.md

 For a minor version upgrade (e.g. from 2.3 to 2.6), _do not_ import the APKG package in Anki as you may have done initially or you will lose your progress.
 Instead, proceed as described in the [_Other languages and versions_](#other-languages-and-versions) section, making sure to pick the correct archive (e.g. `Ultimate_Geography_v[...]_EN.zip` for the standard English deck).

-> If you've moved some of the cards out of the default _Ultimate Geography_ deck and into antoher deck, by default CrowdAnki will move those cards back on import.
+> If you've moved some of the cards out of the default _Ultimate Geography_ deck and into another deck, by default CrowdAnki will move those cards back on import.
 This behaviour [can be disabled](https://github.com/Stvad/CrowdAnki#configuration-settings).

 ### Major version